dhairs/College-Notes/README.md

 Go to Obsidian settings and enable community plugins, then, install Obsidian Git.

-Configure the settings however you like, it should use
+Configure the settings however you like, it should use the folder's `git` settings.

 ## iOS